sinny777/edge-computing/services/edge-gateway/README.md

 ## Requirements

 - All devices should be able to connect to the Gateway via BLE, LoRA, XBEE or OpenThread
-- It shoould be able to connect to the Internet
+- It should be able to connect to the Internet
 - It should know what all devices it can handle
 - It should save all data in raw format in local DB (DB on the Edge Device)
 - It should have a Rule-engine service running